Celestial Holography meets dS/CFT: Conclusion

 In addition, we also note that the celestial dictionary for the massive field is no longer simply expressed by the Mellin transform as \eqref{celestial_dic}, and we have to use a bulk-boundary propagator in Euclidean AdS (see \cite{Pasterski:2016qvg, Pasterski:2017kqt, Furugori:2023hgv}).
 Note that for our analysis on massless fields, the Mellin transformation appeared after the saddle point approximation in \eqref{eq:4.9} and \eqref{eq:4.17}.
 We expect that the bulk-boundary propagator also appears in the saddle point approximation for massive fields.
 Indeed, to see the asymptotic behavior of the massive fields, it is natural to use a hyperbolic parametization of the on-shell momentum (see, e.g., \cite{Campiglia:2015qka, Hirai:2018ijc}).

 \item \textbf{Generalization to gauge theories and gravity: currents, stress tensors, and soft theorems.} Beyond scalar fields, it is important to extend a similar analysis to gauge and gravitational theories.
 In the celestial holography, the gauge currents and stress tensors are closely tied to soft theorems \cite{Kapec:2016jld}, and a feature looks different from (A)dS/CFT \cite{Balasubramanian:2001nb, Balasubramanian:1999re, Henningson:1998gx}.
-It would be interesting to see whether the stress tensor in celestial holography can be derived from a (A)dS/CFT-type construction, and we are now carrying out a detailed analysis.
+It would be interesting to see whether the soft currents in celestial holography can be derived from a (A)dS/CFT-type construction, and we are now carrying out a detailed analysis.

 \item \textbf{\(D=0\) case.} If we consider two-dimensional Minkowski spacetime (i.e., setting \(D=0\) in our analysis), the corresponding de Sitter space is one-dimensional, and it seems that our methods cannot be applied straightforwardly.
-Nonetheless, two-dimensional gravitational models such as Liouville theory \cite{Polyakov:1981rd} are solvable and of considerable interest.
+Nonetheless, two-dimensional gravitational models such as Liouville theory \cite{Polyakov:1981rd} are solvable and of considerable interest, and we remark that celestial amplitudes for two-dimensional Minkowski are investigated in \cite{Duary:2022onm}.
 It remains an interesting open question to adapt our framework to two-dimensional settings.

 \end{enumerate}